 Your child can help you make a grocery list and compare prices.
 At home, set up a play store by gathering canned items, toys, books, and other household objects.
 Draw some play money (or use the Monopoly money) and write up simple price tags.
 For easy addition and subtraction, make the prices round numbers like $1, $5, $20.
 Price items on the high side so your child will have to do more difficult addition and subtraction.
 Now take turns shopping and being the cashier.
 How much will it cost to buy a $2 can of soup and a $15 toy?
 How much change will he get back if he gives you a $20 bill?

 Ready for wheels

 At this age, many kids are coordinated enough for bicycling, scooting, and skateboarding.
-Playground games like tag and capture the flag are also great exercise because they teach social and physical skills at the same time.
+Playground games (when they’re allowed again) like tag and capture the flag are also great exercise because they teach social and physical skills at the same time.
 Playing active games and getting at least an hour a day of exercise are important for learning, too.
 Kids learn critical thinking skills by playing games with rules and games that require strategy.
 Vigorous exercise is critical for your child’s brain development.
 Kids who exercise intensely perform better academically than kids who do not.

 The story of my life